sferlix/frankAllSkyCam/README.md

 now, you should configure your system by editing the single config.txt file:
 /home/pi/frankAllSkyCam/config.txt

+To edit the config.txt, you could use the nano editor:

+nano config.txt

 I would suggest to update at minimum the following parameters: inte = <name of your AllSkyCam that will be on top-center of the allSky image>